eekcoopuw/jobmon/docsource/glossary.rst

         When a Workflow is first created, all its Jobs are populated in the database.
 A Job is tightly linked to a set of JobInstances.
-The only difference between a Job and a Task is that a Task is a Job that has depedencies or dependents.
+The only difference between a Job and a Task is that a Task is a Job that has dependencies or dependents.

 For developers
 **************

-It may be sufficient to cover some of these in docstrings?

-- JobInstance (aka JobExecution)
-- JobInstanceFactory
-- JobInstanceReconciler
-- JobListManager
+You'll want to study to the :doc:`API Reference <modules>`.